HiDefTextiles/HiDefKnits/README.md

 ###### Lýsið tæknilegum og hönnunarlegum áskorunum sem eru fólgnar í þróun afurðarinnar.

 ###### Describe technical and design challenges bearings, which involve the development product.

-TODO

-1. Creating a software architecture that is scalable to be flexible enough to create custom stitches, and how to effectively mix and match stitches such that the pattern repeats harmonize.
+HiDef: Knits target audience is not computer savvy and the usage needs to be simple to implement.
+Therefore hardware requirements or third party support needs to be minimal or easy to install. and sustainable in terms of few upgrades are required by our users.
+For this we suggest creating a light version that is could be run on mobile devices or tablets, but full functionalities as desktop web-application.
+Therefore, the back-end engineering needs to be flexible enough to cater to both of those architectures.

-2. Given the number of knitting visualising software out there, and most forum posts on Ravelry discussing the pros and cons of those programs, the main complaint is poor user experience.
+Given the number of knitting visualising software out there, and most forum posts on Ravelry discussing the pros and cons of those programs, the main complaint is poor user experience.
 The design isn't intuitive enough and the learning curve is too steep.
 As a result, many aspiring designers are deterred of making the effort of streamlining the design process and continue to use graph paper and manual calculations of stitches.
+Therefore an intuitive user interface and good user experience is key for the success of HiDef: Knits.

-3. Realizing 3D draping of a knitted garment on a 3D model, allowing the user to preview the garment without having to create an actual sample and having a model wear it.
+To help with user experience, realizing draping of a knitted garment on a 3D model will allow the user to preview the garment without having to create an actual sample and having a model wear it.
 The draping will be based on shape and type of yarn chosen as yarn weight can have unexpected effect of the draping which is hard for designers to anticipate.

-4. Software sustainability, the target audience is not computer savvy and the usage needs to be simple to implement.
-	Therefore hardware requirements or third party support needs to be minimal or easy to install.

-5. Auto-generated patterns.
-	Machine Learning on what is considered aesthetically pleasing knitwear.
+The objective of the 3D model is to incorporate movement as well, because many faults of unexperienced designers is to create a garment that might look pretty and fitting but the design is so constrained that it is uncomfortable to wear.
+By watching the 3D model move you could spot those problematic designs flaws beforehand.

+Regarding garment design and grading, when there are custom stitch patterns used there needs to be care in how to effectively mix and match stitches such that the pattern repeats harmonize.
+Here the 3D modelling will also help with showcasing how different pattern pieces work together and choice of finishing techniques (e.g. bind-off, cast-on, decreases, increases) effect the overall look of the garment.

+The research project with University of Iceland is challenging optimization problem with respect to aesthetics and functionality of knitwear patterns.
-	Here the learning algorithm would be based on Ravelry patterns, where the features are pattern difficulty ranking, users' project status statistics, pattern attributes, and imagery to name a few.
+Data will be obtained from Ravelry, and learning algorithm's features will be based on pattern difficulty ranking, users' project status statistics, pattern attributes, and imagery to name a few.
-	Using the models there would be auto-generated patterns, where high-scoring ones would be uploaded to Ravelry as a mean of income source for HiDef: Knits continued development.
+The optimization model will then be used to auto-generated knitting patterns, where high-scoring ones would be uploaded and sold on HiDef: Knits hosting service as a mean of income source for HiDef: Knits continued development.

 2.3.
 Derived opportunity (Spin-off)